A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Introduction

 The aforementioned result suggests that the Langlands parameters associated to $G$ which are of interest are ``reducible'' in some sense.
-We therefore consider two intermediate $L$-groups ${}^LJ$ and ${}^LT$, where $J$ is the unique \emph{elliptic endoscopic group} associated to $G$, and $T$ is the maximal torus of $G$.
-The Langlands parameters we examine take the following form:
+We therefore consider homomorphisms whose image lies in the $L$-groups ${}^LJ$ and ${}^LT$, where $J$ is the unique \emph{elliptic endoscopic group} associated to $G$, and $T$ is the maximal torus of $G$.
+We classify all such parameters in Propositions \ref{u1params} and \ref{paramsfromT}, and determine the possible equivalences among the parameters (Lemmas \ref{paramequiv}, \ref{paramequiv2}, and \ref{endvsnonend}).